grechaw/samplestack-etl/README.md

     http://www.lowerelement.com/Geekery/XML/markdown.xsl

-5. Run `./gradlew dbconfigure`  If configured correctly, this command will install two transformsn on one of the above servers, which will be used in the second step of the Samplestack ETL.
+5. Run `./gradlew dbconfigure`  If configured correctly, this command will install two transforms on one of the above servers, which will be used in the second step of the Samplestack ETL.

 6. The following commands, if they all complete, will load all the data into